+- 1. C

-- 1. C 2.
-A
+- 2. A

 - 3. B

-- Ξ.

-4. A
+- 4. A

+- 5. C

-5. C 6.
-B
+- 6. B

 Agenda Teaching Notes Opening A. Checking Independent Reading Homework and Engaging the Reader (8 minutes) B. Review Learning Targets (2 minutes) Work Time A. First Read: What Is an Earthquake?
-(15 minutes) B. Second Read with a Partner: Cause and Effect Relationships about Earthquakes (15 minutes) G. Vocabulary to Deepen Understanding (13 minutes) Closing and Assessment This lesson is the first of two close reads in this unit in which students are reintroduced to standard RL 5.3.
+(15 minutes) B. Second Read with a Partner: Cause and Effect Relationships about Earthquakes (15 minutes) C. Vocabulary to Deepen Understanding (13 minutes) Closing and Assessment A. Debrief: What Have We Learned about Earthquakes?
+(5 minutes) Homework A. Reread the "Earthquakes" article aloud to someone at home.
+As you read, think about the causes and effects of an earthquake.
+B. Read your independent reading book.
+Be sure to read for evidence that can be added to the What Do We Know about Natural Disasters? anchor chart.
+Mark the evidence in your book using the evidence flags.
+C. Add vocabulary words to your scientific and academic word glossaries.
+Don't forget the academic words from the learning targets (relationship, concepts, context).
+This lesson is the first of two close reads in this unit in which students are reintroduced to standard R1.5.3.
 Students will explain the relationship between the scientific concepts behind the causes of an earthquake, as well as the effects on the environment and humans that categorize it as a natural disaster.
 This unit is not designed for students to develop a full and deep understanding of the science behind earthquakes.
-Be sure to address these important scientific concepts much more fully during science lessons, including hands- on experiments or simulations as necessary.
+Be sure to address these important scientific concepts much more fully during science lessons, including hands-on experiments or simulations as necessary.
 These literacy lessons "connect" to the science standards but do not fully address those standards.
 Students read about certain scientific ideas (pressure and energy).
 They focus specifically on the concept of cause and effect relationships.
 Students have been introduced to this concept in previous modules (Jackie Robinson and the civil rights movement).
 This lesson includes a brief review of cause and effect relationships.
-The instruction aligns with RL5.3.
+The instruction aligns with R1.5.3.
 In this unit, students will do most work with a partner.
 This allows for maximum engagement and participation by all members of the class.
 Consider purposefully partnering students so that stronger readers and writers are with those who struggle with complex text.
 Change students' partners periodically so that students can benefit from the thinking of other peers.
 In this lesson, students use a new note-catcher: Earthquake Concepts.
 Students are accustomed to reproducing note-catchers into their journal and creating new ones as they continue practicing skills.
-However, due to the number of columns and wording in this note-catcher into students' journals to keep all thinking about natural disasters in one place.
-In davance: Write and post the vocabulary words and definitions for this lesson for students to refer to during Work Time, Part C and in preparation for homework.
-Prepare necessary technology for the video. <l< td=""></l<>
+However, due to the number of columns and wording in this note-catcher, students will be given the note-catcher to fill in.
+Consider stapling or taping the completed note-catcher into students' journals to keep all thinking about natural disasters in one place.
+In advance: Write and post the vocabulary words and definitions for this lesson for students to refer to during Wor